PReS / PRINTO Research Grant - 5th Call for Applications

-For submission inquiries, please contact PRINTO coordinating centre (firstname.lastname@example.org).
+For submission inquiries, please contact the PRINTO Coordinating Centre (firstname.lastname@example.org).
 You can download here the Grant template to be used.
-Please consider that any proposal not presented through the official Grant template may be excluded from the evaluation.
+Please consider that any proposal not presented using the official Grant template will be excluded from evaluation.

 Any publication(s) arising from the projects will be followed after the byline of authors “for the PReS WP2.0 (name of the WP2.0) and PRINTO” as per the International Committee of Medical Journal Editors (ICMJEs) criteria (http://icmje.org) and the PRINTO publication policy (https://www.printo.it/publications/authorship-policy).
 The PI and co-PI will be first or last authors.

 PReS Executive Council,

 The Evaluating Committee has received 5 applications, all of very high quality.

 We are glad to announce that the grant has been awarded to the project “Development and validation of consensus-based guidelines for scoring the Physician Global Assessment in juvenile idiopathic arthritis”, PI Dr Veronika Rypdal (Tromsø, NO).